drognisep/fynehelpers/README.md

 # Fyne Helpers

+> **Note:**
+> As much as I would enjoy continuing to work on this, it's based on Fyne.
+> Fyne (among others) has made some great strides toward bringing GUI possibilities to Go, but in my opinion it has a long way to go to be production ready.
+>
+> I'll be excited when that happens, but in the meantime I will be marking this repo as archived.
+> I hope this will help to clarify the level of time I'm willing to devote to Fyne-based projects at this time.

 I've been playing with Fyne for a bit, and I've found myself rewriting some of the same code a few different times.
 Instead of continuing with this duplication, I'd rather bring these common tools together into one place.